AdobeDocs/experience-manager-65.en/help/assets/searchx.md

            // Get the page wide available QueryBuilder. var qb = CQ.search.Util.getQueryBuilder();

-           // Create a unique group ID; will return e.g. "1_group". var groupId = qb.createGroupId();
+           // Create a unique group ID; will return for example, "1_group". var groupId = qb.createGroupId();

            // Hidden field that defines the property to search for  - in our case "dc:format" -